 1. What makes Euro GoldenDoodle different from every other English TeddyBear Goldendoodle breeder?

 Quality of our English Teddy Bear GoldenDoodles : Our English Teddy Bear GoldenDoodles have the some best pedigrees of almost any breeder in the US and the world.
 Multiple World, International, European and literally dozens of country champions are in our dogs pedigree (Please review their pedigrees on Our Dogs page).
-Our studs are also International & National champions.
+Some of our studs are also International & National champions.

 Quality of our Program: There are many different types of breeders.
 You have puppy mills, large professional kennels, back-yard breeders & professional hobby breeders.
 Puppy mills produce large amounts of low quality puppies.
 They are the worst of the worst (Watch a video of puppy mills by clicking HERE).